Table tennis at the 2016 Summer Paralympics – Qualification

-This article details the qualifying phase for Table tennis at the 2016 Summer Paralympics.
-The competition at these Games will comprise a total of 276 athletes coming from their respective NPCs.
-31 (20 male, 11 female) will be selected by the Bipartite Commission.
+This article details the qualifying phase for table tennis at the 2016 Summer Paralympics.
+The competition at these Games included 276 athletes coming from their respective NPCs.
+31 (20 male, 11 female) were selected by the Bipartite Commission.
 A further 55 male and 50 female quota places were reserved for continental competition.

-The remaining 99 male and 41 female players earn places for the Games through the world ranking list prepared by ITTF that concluded on December 31, 2015.
+The remaining 99 male and 41 female players earned places for the Games through the world ranking list prepared by ITTF that concluded on December 31, 2015.

 Men

-The following achieved the necessary ranking by the final date, and have been invited to the Rio 2016 Games.
+The following achieved the necessary ranking by the final date, and were invited to the Rio 2016 Games.